Brand Names: Avelox, Avelox I.V.

 oblong, red, imprinted with M400, BAYER

-Stop using moxifloxacin and call your doctor at once if you have a serious side effect such as:
+Stop using this medicine and call your doctor at once if you have:

 Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.